 Everybody loves this clip.
 The presumption of the one guy, the lusty defense by the other.
 It's a Hollywood movie in microcosm.
 We have our villain (the presumptuous bastard), our hero (Roger Ebert, RIP), our stance (moral).

 Question: In what way is the villain right?
 And in what way is the hero wrong?

 Roger asks why white filmmakers don't have to justify their choices.
-They do, but not as white filmmakers.
+They do, of course, but not as white filmmakers.
 Francis Ford Coppola and Martin Scorsese had to defend their choices as Italian-American filmmakers.
 Philip Roth spent a career defending his choices as a Jewish writer.
 Of course Coppola and Scorsese had to defend themselves from other Italian-Americans, or at least Italian-American groups, while Roth had to defend himself from Jewish groups.
 That's the presumption in the above clip.
-The questioner steps outside the racial lines we've all drawn.
-He's a chastising outsider in what, at best, is an internecine affair.
+The questioner steps outside the racial lines we‘ve all drawn.
+He’s a chastising outsider in what is, at best, an internecine affair.

 In a perfect world, yes, no artist, no person, is asked to embody their race, even though, in other contexts, such as the big screen on Friday (Jackie Robinson in “42”), and in the book I'm currently reading (“Hank Greenberg: Hero of Heroes”), we celebrate this.
 But we don't live in a perfect world.

 I grew up in Minneapolis, Minn., Scandinavian descent.
 After college I lived for two years in Taipei, Taiwan, where I quickly realized that if I acted in such a way it wouldn't just be me acting this way.
 I wouldn't just be an asshole, in other words, I would be an American asshole.